ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/risk_factors/risk_effects/index.rst

 .. image:: ./sbp_ihd_risk_curve.png

+We've validated that using this approach, we can get approximately the same result as the GBD PAF calculator.
+This is demonstrated in `this notebook <https://github.com/ihmeuw/vivarium_data_analysis/blob/edae08c5f034efa84d33413b923b1edcdf692538/pre_processing/nonlinear_risk_factors/nonlinear_risk_salt_stomach_cancer.ipynb>`_.

 Finally, it is important to note that because the GBD relative risks represent the *causal* impact between and risk and an outcome, they cannot represent the non-causal association between a given risk and an outcome or other risk factors.